Staff

 Benoit Mallet - Club Armourer

-Benoit has been fencing with Glengarry Broadsword since 2023, along with his son, acquiting himself well when competing in his first tournament at An Cruinneachadh 2023.
+Benoit has been fencing with Glengarry Broadsword since 2023, acquitting himself well when competing in his first tournament at An Cruinneachadh 2023.
 Ben is an extremely gifted fabricator, and has enthusiastically embraced his role as Armourer, ensuring our training equipment is kept in top shape.

 Instructor Development Program

 Glengarry Broadsword runs an instructor development program that involves two years of study in order to be fully qualified.
-A select number of intermediate fencers are invited to participate, based on their demonstration of a solid technical foundation, leadership potential, good character, and strong interpersonal skills.
+A select number of intermediate to advanced fencers are invited to participate, based on their demonstration of a solid technical foundation, leadership potential, good character, and strong interpersonal skills.
 Participants in the program undergo a combination of in-house training, external certification, and study.
 Instructors in training are expected to certify in first aid, learn method of instruction and elements of the psychology of learning, study and demonstrate an understanding of the treatises of historical masters, and help to run classes.
 All this while continue to develop their own fencing skills.
+All instructors are qualified under the Italian Sports Federation (US ACLI) historical fencing instructor program, and some pursue certification under other accrediting organizations as well